ChHarding/Book-Content-Rating-Project-/README.md

 ## Book Content Rating Project
 HCI 584 - By Miranda Frederick

+## About
+The purpose of this program is to provide users with content warnings for books.
+Nine content areas are evaluated for each book searched by the user (listed below).
+If the content is present in the book information within the search engine, the category is included in the warning section of the search results.
+To assist with accuracy, after searching for a title, users are presented with a list of search results to choose from.
+Once they select the correct book, users receive the book description, author name, appropriate content warnings, a photo of the book cover, and a link to purchase the book online in the search results box.
+All information is subject to availability.

 ## Program Requirements
 ### Python Version:
 Python 3.7 or higher.
 This is essential as the syntax and libraries used may not be compatible with older versions.